juancvivasm/nd0067-c2-creating-an-api-with-postgresql-and-express-project/README.md

 # Storefront Backend Project

+This repository contains a Node and Express app.
+An API for an online store to showcase your great product ideas.
+Users should be able to sign in and browse an index of all products, view details for a single product, add products, add products to an order, view order status, and even view the most popular products, among other features.

 ## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+To get started, clone this repository and run `yarn` or `npm install` in your terminal at the root of the project.

-## Required Technologies
+## Technologies
-Your application must make use of the following libraries:
+The application uses the following libraries:
 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations
+- bcrypt from npm for passwords
 - jsonwebtoken from npm for working with JWTs
 - jasmine from npm for testing

 ## Steps to Completion

-### 1. Plan to Meet Requirements
+### 1. Meet Requirements

 In this repo there is a `REQUIREMENTS.md` document which outlines what this API needs to supply for the frontend, as well as the agreed upon data shapes to be passed between front and backend.
-This is much like a document you might come across in real life when building or extending an API.

-Your first task is to read the requirements and update the document with the following:
-- Determine the RESTful route for each endpoint listed.
-Add the RESTful route and HTTP verb to the document so that the frontend developer can begin to build their fetch requests.
-**Example**: A SHOW route: 'blogs/:id' [GET]

-- Design the Postgres database tables based off the data shape requirements.
-Add to the requirements document the database tables and columns being sure to mark foreign keys.
-**Example**: You can format this however you like but these types of information should be provided
-Table: Books (id:varchar, title:varchar, author:varchar, published_year:varchar, publisher_id:string[foreign key to publishers table], pages:number)

-**NOTE** It is important to remember that there might not be a one to one ratio between data shapes and database tables.
-Data shapes only outline the structure of objects being passed between frontend and API, the database may need multiple tables to store a single shape.

 ### 2. DB Creation and Migrations

-Now that you have the structure of the databse outlined, it is time to create the database and migrations.
-Add the npm packages dotenv and db-migrate that we used in the course and setup your Postgres database.
-If you get stuck, you can always revisit the database lesson for a reminder.

-You must also ensure that any sensitive information is hashed with bcrypt.
-If any passwords are found in plain text in your application it will not pass.
+You must create two databases and an user with full permissions on the databases for the API (dev and test).
+Example:

+Add the `.env` file with the environment variables

+POSTGRES_HOST=127.0.0.1<br>
+POSTGRES_DB=shopping<br>
+POSTGRES_TEST_DB=shopping_test<br>
+POSTGRES_USER=shopping_user<br>
+POSTGRES_PASSWORD=password123<br>
+POSTGRES_PORT=5432<br>
+BCRYPT_PASSWORD=secret-password<br>
+SALT_ROUNDS=10<br>
+TOKEN_SECRET=secret-token<br>
+ENV=dev

+At the database server (postgres and debian):
+In a terminal tab, create and run the database:
+- switch to the postgres user `su postgres`
+- start psql `psql postgres`
+- in psql run the following:
+    - `CREATE USER shopping_user WITH PASSWORD 'password123';`
+    - `CREATE DATABASE shopping;`
+    - `\c shopping`
+    - `GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;`
+- to test that it is working run `\dt` and it should output "No relations found."

+If you use docker you can use the file: `docker-compose.yml` for postgres
+- `docker compose up`

+In your terminal at the root of the project
+- Bring the migration up `db-migrate up`
+- Bring the migration down `db-migrate down`

-### 3. Models
+### 3. QA

-Create the models for each database table.
-The methods in each model should map to the endpoints in `REQUIREMENTS.md`.
-Remember that these models should all have test suites and mocks.
+Run `npm test ` in your terminal at the root of the project to run the tests.

-### 4. Express Handlers
+### 4. Run API

-Set up the Express handlers to route incoming requests to the correct model method.
-Make sure that the endpoints you create match up with the enpoints listed in `REQUIREMENTS.md`.
-Endpoints must have tests and be CORS enabled.

-### 5. JWTs

-Add JWT functionality as shown in the course.
-Make sure that JWTs are required for the routes listed in `REQUIUREMENTS.md`.

-### 6. QA and `README.md`

-Before submitting, make sure that your project is complete with a `README.md`.
-Your `README.md` must include instructions for setting up and running your project including how you setup, run, and connect to your database.

-Before submitting your project, spin it up and test each endpoint.
-If each one responds with data that matches the data shapes from the `REQUIREMENTS.md`, it is ready for submission!
+To start the server initially, run `yarn watch`.
+This will kick off the watcher library and start running the application on the port specified in server.ts.